 Dutch Fund for Climate and Development

-Document Summary:
+Summary:

-The Land Use Facility targets investments that have graduated from the Origination Facility in sectors relating to agroforestry, sustainable land use and climate resilient food production.
 The Land Use Facility has at its disposal the full range of financial instruments offered by FMO to provide growth finance to companies, including grants, equity and debt.
+It also sources opportunities from FMO’s networks and provides post-construction community development and technical assistance financing.

 Financing Instrument: Grants, Technical Assistance, Debt, Equity

-Project scale: €30 million will be allocated to the Origination Facility to be deployed in ~ 70 projects (offering grants up to €350,000, in addition to Technical Assistance). €55 million will be allocated to the Land Use Facility to be deployed in ~ 25 companies.
-The Land Use Facility can offer debt and equity financing solutions between €1 million and €10 million (or more in combination with other FMO funding sources), however, the project sponsor needs to be financially strong (i.e., in principle have a total value of assets of at least 10 million USD, or an annual turnover of at least 15 million USD).
+€55 million is allocated to the Land Use Facility to be deployed in approximately 25 companies.
+The Land Use Facility can offer debt and equity financing solutions between €1 million and €10 million (or more in combination with other FMO funding sources), however, the project sponsor needs to be financially strong.

-Recipient countries regions/country groups: Global (Developing Countries) and Least Developed Countries (LDCs) in particular.
+Recipient countries regions/country groups: Global - Developing Countries and Least Developed Countries (LDCs) in particular.

 Recipient categories: Governments, NGOs/NPOs, Businesses

-- Climate resilient water systems and freshwater ecosystems: drinking water & sanitation supplies, restoration & sustainable management of wetlands, headwaters & floodplains;
+• Climate resilient water systems and freshwater ecosystems: drinking water & sanitation supplies, restoration & sustainable management of wetlands, headwaters & floodplains;

-- Forestry for the future: promoting afforestation and reforestation;
+• Forestry for the future: promoting afforestation and reforestation;

-- Boost food security with climate smart agriculture: funding more sustainable, efficient and productive approaches from smallholder farmers to agri-business;
+• Boost food security with climate smart agriculture: funding more sustainable, efficient and productive approaches from smallholder farmers to agri-business;

-- Protecting the environment, protecting people: restoration of ecosystems, such as wetlands and mangroves, which are nature’s best defenses against extreme floods, droughts and storm surges.
+• Protecting the environment, protecting people: restoration of ecosystems, such as wetlands and mangroves, which are nature’s best defenses against extreme floods, droughts and storm surges.

 Publication Date